 The rooms are quite nice and it feels like an all inclusive resort.
 Each unit is in a garden setting with a furnished outdoor terrace.
 Guests could add plants and other personal touches to make the space more homey.
 The basic units are like a good size hotel room with a bed, seating area, a small kitchenette, and a restroom.
 Bigger units are available at a higher price.

-This is the basic room.
+Pictured above is the basic room.
 It feels pretty roomy.

 Older retirees need to have fun activities to fill their days, too.
 Life would be very boring if you sit around all day without anything to do.
 I think a major part of a healthy retirement should involve socializing with other people.
 The Care Resort provide various activities like arts and crafts, game nights, fishing, cultural events (like Loy Krathong), fishing, and supervised fitness activities.